containers/nri-plugins/docs/resource-policy/policy/balloons.md

 ## Configuration

-The balloons policy is configured using the yaml-based configuration system of nri-resource-policy.
+The balloons policy is configured using BalloonsPolicy Custom Resources.
 See [setup and usage](../setup.md#setting-up-nri-resource-policy) for more details on managing the configuration.